-- An app item attribute.
-Attributes are fields you fill in when creating or editing the app item.
-For example, a “Loan Request” app item has the “Loaner Name,” “Approver,” ”Loan Sum,” “Loan Security” attributes.
+- An app item’s attributes.
+Attributes are fields you fill in when creating or editing an app item.
+For example, a loan request may have the Loaner name, Approver, Loan sum, and Loan security attributes.

-Configuring digital signature
+Configure a digital signature

 Step 1.
-Enable digital signature provider extension
+Enable a digital signature provider module.

 Two solutions are available:

-Signing an App item
+Sign an app item

 - Specify the certificate.

 Digital signature details are shown on the right panel of the app item page.
-They are:

-- Signature type.
-Document file or app attributes.
+- Signature type (document file or app attributes).

-- Date of signature;
+- Date of the signature.

-Editing a signed App item
+Edit a signed app item

-If you edit a signed item of an app or the item is changed during process execution, the digital signature becomes not valid.
-The bar on the right panel changes the status to “Signature not valid,” and the Sign button is accessible again.
+If you edit a signed app item or it’s changed during a business process, the signature becomes invalid.
+Its status on the right panel changes to Signature not valid, and the Sign button becomes available.

 You can sign the app item again.
-The Signatures archive keeps the details of each signature, so you can find out who and when signed each version.
+The details of each signature are saved in the Signatures archive, so you can always see who and when signed each version.